 The Lake District is jam-packed with amazing adventures for tots to teenagers.
-We've many free or low-cost events, from street theatre to dragon boating, archery to canoeing, pond dipping to our mini-beast safari!
-Take a look at our events calendar, check out the list of family-friendly events in 2014 page.
+We've many free or low-cost events, from learning circus skills to bushcraft survival, archery to canoeing, pond dipping to our mini-beast safari!
+Take a look at our events calendar, check out the list of family-friendly events in 2015 page.